borango/books-mono/manuscript/by_car.md

 # By Car

-Boran's note:
+A> Boran's note:

-> My experience comes from 10 years of driving an electric vehicle.
+My experience comes from 10 years of driving an electric vehicle.
 My travels took me North of the Arctic circle (twice) and to the Morroccan Sahara (twice).
 In the second 5 years I used to roof tent which had been a perfect extension in space and comfort.

 ## Electric Vehicle